digital-botanical-gardens-initiative/digital-botanical-gardens-initiative.github.io/content/authors/mendes_tarcisio/_index.md

 ---
 # Display name
-title: "Tarcisio Mendes De Farias"
+title: "Tarcisio Mendes de Farias"

 # Username (this should match the folder name and the name on publications)
 authors: